globus/globus-compute/docs/endpoints/endpoints.rst

 ``user_config_schema_path`` variable in the manager's :ref:`config.yaml
 <endpoint-manager-config>`.

-The default schema is quite permissive, enforcing that the two default template variables are strings, then allowing any other user-defined properties:
+The default schema is quite permissive, enforcing that the three default template variables are strings, then allowing any other user-defined properties:

 .. code-block:: json
    :caption: Default ``user_config_schema.json``